Justia Lawyer Rating

 • Sexual abuse – 7 percent of complaints

 One of the biggest challenges in determining the true rate of nursing home abuse and neglect stems from the fact that, in most cases, these instances go unreported.
-Nursing home abuse is a crime; however, according to recent estimates, 55 percent of abuse targeting a nursing home resident is not reported to the police.
+Nursing home abuse is a crime; however, according to recent estimates, 55 percent of cases involving abuse targeting a nursing home resident are not reported to the police.

-Abuse Significantly Increase the Chance of Premature Death
+Abuse Significantly Increases the Chance of Premature Death

 As a whole, nursing home residents are a very vulnerable population.
-Thus, a minor injury that a healthy adult could recover from without issue can cause an older person to enter a downward spiral.
+Thus, a minor injury that a healthy adult would most likely be able to recover from can cause an older person to enter a downward spiral.
 According to the Office for Victims of Crime, residents who are subject to abuse are three times more likely to die prematurely.

 The bottom line is that nursing home abuse and neglect is a very real problem, and only nursing homes can put a stop to it.
-Families with a loved one who was abused or neglected in an Illinois nursing home can pursue a personal injury or wrongful death claim against the facility to hold it accountable for the harm their loved one suffered.
+A family with a loved one who has been abused or neglected in an Illinois nursing home can pursue a personal injury or wrongful death claim against the negligent facility, holding it accountable for the harm their loved one suffered.

-If you believe that your loved one is being subject to nursing home abuse or neglect, reach out to the Fotopoulos Law Office for immediate assistance.
-At the Fotopoulos Law Office, we have more than two decades of experience helping families hold negligent and abusive nursing homes responsible.
-We offer free consultations to residents and families, during which we will answer your questions and provide a clear overview of the recovery process.
-If you decide to bring a case, we will not bill you for any of our services unless we can recover compensation on your behalf.
-To learn more, and to schedule a free consultation with an Illinois nursing home neglect and abuse lawyer, reach out to the Fotopoulos Law Office at 708-942-8400.
-You can also reach us through our online contact form.
+If you believe that your loved one has experienced nursing home abuse or neglect, reach out to Fotopoulos Law Office for immediate assistance.
+Our attorney has more than two decades of legal experience, and he can help families hold negligent and abusive nursing homes responsible for injuries suffered by residents.
+We offer free consultations, and we will answer your questions and provide a clear overview of the steps you can take to address nursing home abuse or neglect.
+If you decide to bring a case, we will not bill you for any of our services unless we recover compensation on your behalf.
+To schedule a free consultation, reach out to our firm by calling 708-942-8400.